4 Holistic Ways to Balance Postpartum Hormones and Support Glowing Skin

 Prioritise Nutrition:

 Postpartum bodies require adequate nourishment, yet many mothers inadvertently neglect this aspect amongst their demanding schedules.
 Not to mention the “bounce back” culture, which puts pressure on new mamas to return to their pre-baby weight and body shape.
 This restricting of food, intentionally, or skipping of meals, unintentionally, can disrupt hormonal balance.
-Instead opt for meals rich in high-quality proteins, healthy fats, complex carbohydrates, and abundant vegetables.
-And no, eating your childrens leftovers does not count as adequate nourishment.
-Embrace the nourishment your body craves as it plays a pivotal role in hormone regulation and overall well-being.
+Instead, opt for meals rich in high-quality proteins, healthy fats, complex carbohydrates, and abundant vegetables.
+These same nutrients also play a critical role in skin regeneration, elasticity, and hydration.
+For example, collagen-rich bone broth, healthy fats like tallow, and vitamin A from organ meats not only support hormone production but also nourish your skin from within.

 Food before Coffee:

-While that morning cup of coffee can be a comforting ritual, consuming it on an empty stomach can disrupt cortisol levels, affecting hormonal balance.
-Pair your coffee intake with a combination of protein, fibre, and healthy fats to regulate cortisol and maintain a stable hormonal environment.
 Always have food before coffee.
-You can even make your coffee more nutrient dense with egg yolks, mushroom powders (my fave combo here), or collagen.
+You can even make your coffee more nutrient-dense with egg yolks, mushroom powders (my fave combo here), or collagen.
 If you’re not a coffee drinker like me, having a hot cacao every day can also be nutritionally beneficial.
 My favourite one is this one here.

 Eliminate Endocrine-Disrupting Products:

 Assess and minimise exposure to endocrine-disrupting chemicals present in everyday products like skincare, makeup, cleaning agents, non-stick cookware, plastics, and scented candles.
-These chemicals can strain your body's detoxification systems, contributing to hormonal imbalances.
-Opt for natural, chemical-free alternatives to alleviate this burden on your system.
-Read this guide to get started.
+These chemicals can strain your body's detoxification systems, contributing to hormonal imbalances and reactive, inflamed skin.
+Your skin is your largest organ and absorbs what you put on it—so switching to clean, tallow-based skincare free from synthetic preservatives and seed oils not only reduces the toxic burden on your system but also supports your skin barrier and hormonal health.

 Honouring Your Bodies Signals:

-Listening to your body is so important.
-Recognise and interpret its signals of imbalance, and then guide your adjustments in nutrition, supplementation, and self-care accordingly.
-Understanding and responding to your body's needs empowers you to support hormonal balance effectively.
 It might be something as simple as slowing down and taking a bath, to rescheduling plans when you’re feeling stressed or run down.